buildpacks/community/contributors/triage.md

         - Remove label `status/triage`
         - Add label `status/needs-information`
         - Comment in request for clarification
+        - If activity is missing for 10 days, close
     - No - not valid / relevant for our project
         - Remove label `status/triage`
         - Add label `status/invalid`